-[00:29:08] Laura Kalman: To be sure, FDR's three-horse metaphor was not very useful and it led people to believe that he wanted to appoint rubber stamps, but the people that FDR appointed to the court, and he got eight appointments ultimately which helped to change the court's direction, were anything but rubber stamps and they fought like cats and dogs.
-As far as the New Dealers who appeared before the court in the 1930s were concerned, the court was treating them like ignorant school boys.
-And this was very bad, and it helped to give rise in FDR's view to the beliefs that it wasn't the Constitution that was the problem, as Jeff so well emphasizes in his book, but it was the benighted interpreters of the Constitution.
+[00:28:22] Laura Kalman: To be sure, FDR's three-horse metaphor was not very useful, and it led people to believe that he wanted to appoint rubber stamps.
+But the people that FDR appointed to the Court-and he got eight appointments ultimately which helped to change the Court's direction-were anything but rubber stamps, and they fought like cats and dogs.
+As far as the New Dealers who appeared before the Court in the 1930s were concerned, the Court was treating them like ignorant schoolboys, and this was very bad.
+And it helped to give rise, in FDR's view, to the belief that it wasn't the Constitution that was the problem, as Jeff so well emphasizes in his book.
+But it was the "benighted interpreters" of the Constitution, those five old men, who by razor-thin margins, were striking down all -Well, not all.
+I'm getting carried away-much national and state legislation that the Court needed to change.

-[00:30:17] Laura Kalman: Those five old men, who by razor-thin margins, were striking down all... well, not all, I'm getting carried away, much national and state legislation that the court needed to change.
-I think he made a good call.
-I think the court did need to change.
-It needed to shift away.
-The court had always shown some interest in civil liberties and civil rights, but I think it was useful that it shifted more towards that.
-Now there was a problem here, however.
-With the court-packing fight, FDR shattered the bipartisan coalition in Congress that had supported him and made conservative domination of Congress possible, which meant for the next 25 years, reform could only come from the Supreme Court, in effect.

-[00:31:25] Laura Kalman: Think of Brown v.
-Board of Education, and that fueled complaints that the court was acting democratically.
+[00:29:52] Laura Kalman: I think he made a good call.
+I think the Court did need to change.
+The Court had always shown some interest in civil liberties and civil rights, but I think it was useful that it shifted more towards that.
+There was a problem here, however.
+With the court-packing fight, FDR shattered the bipartisan coalition in Congress that had supported him, and made conservative domination of Congress possible, which mean for the next 25 years, reform could only come from the Supreme Court, in effect.
+Think of Brown v.
+Board of Education and that fueled complaints that the Court was acting democratically.

-[00:31:33] Jeffrey Rosen: Thank you so much for that powerful intervention.
-I think he made a good call, you argue, and you talk about the ways that the shift in the court was historic.
+[00:30:47] Jeffrey Rosen: Thank you so much for that powerful intervention.
+"I think he made a good call," you argue, and you talk about the ways that the shift in the Court was historic.
 Ken Kersch, we now come squarely to the question of why conservatives believe that FDR did not make a good call.
 I'm gonna just put a thesis on the table and see if you agree or not, that really there have been four eras in constitutional interpretation in American history.
-First the founding.
+First, the founding.
 Second, reconstruction.
 Third, the New Deal era.
-And that New Deal period which lasted from 1937 until about last year is now being succeeded by a fourth era, a textualist era where the- the new Supreme Court is repudiating FDR's constitutional vision as being inconsistent with text and original understanding.
-Is that thesis right?
-And make the case as you do so well in your book about the history of legal conservatism, about why conservatives thought that it was so important to overturn the New Deal.
+And that New Deal period which lasted from 1937 until about last year, is now being succeeded by a fourth era, a textualist era, where the new Supreme Court is repudiating FDR's constitutional vision as being inconsistent with text and original understanding.
+Is that thesis right, and make the case as you do so well in your book about the history of legal conservatism, about why conservatives thought that it was so important to overturn the New Deal.